Prunoideae/ProbeJS/README.md

 Great thanks to @DAmNRelentless, @LatvianModder and @yesterday17 for invaluable suggestions during the development!

-For things not dumped, or maybe if you want to add some more comments to class, methods or fields, you can add static documents to override auto-generated typing!

-ProbeJS also has builtin documents to support some other mods' recipes, but it's not completed, if you want to add something to the document, maybe you can send a PR too!

-Current progress of mod documents:

-- Minecraft (Completed)
-- Create (Completed)
-- Integrated Dynamics (Completed)
-- ArsNouveau (Completed)
-- ArtisanWorktables (Completed)
-- Botania (Builtin in KubeJS Botania)
-- Cucumber (Completed)
-- DankStorage (Completed)
-- ExtendedCrafting (Completed)
-- Mekanism (Completed)
-- Immersive Engineering (Completed)
-- Thermal Expansion (Completed)
-- Others (Please PR)

 For the detailed information about documents, please refer to the wiki page.

 ## 1. Installation